yegor256/blog/_drafts/_tdd.md

 [jcabi-http](https://github.com/jcabi/jcabi-http) (1:1),
 [xembly](https://github.com/yegor256/xembly) (1:0.92),
 [takes](https://github.com/yegor256/takes) (1:0.91), and
 [rultor](https://github.com/yegor256/rultor) (1:0.6).
-It looks that the higher the ratio the higher my _confidence_ in the product's quality.
+It seems that the higher the ratio the higher my _confidence_ in the product's quality.
 Thus, I don't think that it's a smell or a stink.
-Instead, in a yummy scented product the amount of test code is a few times larger than its production counterpart.
+Instead, in a yummy-scented product the amount of test code is a few times larger than its production counterpart.